The best camping chairs 2023: kick back in style in the backcountry

 Heavy

 Ever heard of a papasan chair?
 Also known as a moon chair, these round cushioned designs are as comfy and inviting as they look.
 They translate well as folding camping chairs, and our top pick if you want to go for a portable moon is Outwell’s Kentucky Lake.
-Made with a steel frame, it will hold pretty much anyone’s weight, and a thick, padded circular cushion is lovely for lounging around in.
+Made with a steel frame, it will hold pretty much anyone’s weight, and we found the thick, padded circular cushion was lovely for lounging around in on test.
 We also like the adjustable and removable headrest, which makes the Kentucky Lake comfy for reading.

 There’s one downside here – the hefty weight and bulk of the chair, which means it’s only really suitable for larger car boots and longer camping or glamping holidays where you’re setting up in one spot.
 That said, the Kentucky Lake is also brilliant set up in the garden all summer long, and wouldn’t even look out of place in your sitting room.
 Extra features include a mesh pocket on back of the chair and a carry bag.
 For comfort, it's up with the very best camping chairs.